juleshansen/oop/notes.md

 When you look at the code in [war.py](code/war.py), you'll notice there are a bunch of other functions.
 One thing you'll notice is that all of the displaying of the game was separated into separate methods (`display_play`, `display_receive`, `display_war` and `display_winner`).
 It's nice to separate out the display functions in case later you want to create a fancy UI.
 Then you don't have to modify any of the game functionality, just the display.

 You'll also notice that a few helper methods like `draw_card`, `draw_cards`, `war` and `give_cards` were created to simplify the code for the `play_round` method.

+## Testing!

+We will be using `nose` to test our code.
+The syntax is very simple.
+Basically, you need to write a function for each test you want to run.
+The challenge is to determine what the necessary tests are.

+When writing tests, you want to think about all the edge cases and make sure your code won't break.
+For example, for the `Card` and `Deck` classes, you want to test the following things:

+* Initializing a card sets the number and suit correctly
+* You get the correct string representation of a card
+* Comparisons work correctly (<, >, ==)
+* The deck is initiazed correctly (has 52 unique cards)
+* Drawing a card works (you get a card and now the deck has one less card)

+You can use tests to make sure that you are implementing your code correctly and also to make sure that when you implement additional features you don't break anything.

+You can find test examples in [test_deck.py](code/test_deck.py) and [test_war.py](code/test_war.py).